CLICK HERE TO ACCESS THE MLC PORTAL AND CLAIM MECHANICAL ROYALTIES FROM ALL DIGITAL MUSIC PROVIDERS, INCLUDING SPOTIFY.

-OVERVIEW OF THE PROPOSED SETTLEMENT
+OVERVIEW OF THE SETTLEMENT

-On May 26, 2017, the parties entered into a settlement which resolves a class action lawsuit alleging that Spotify made certain musical compositions available on its service without a license.
+On May 26, 2017, the parties entered into a settlement resolving a class action lawsuit alleging that Spotify made certain musical compositions available on its service without a license.
 The two sides disagree about whether Spotify engaged in any wrongdoing and whether it is subject to any liability.
 The Court has not decided which side is right.
 To view the Settlement in its entirety click here.

 On June 29, 2017 the Court issued an Order Granting Plaintiffs’ Unopposed Motion for Preliminary Approval of Settlement.
 The Court held a fairness hearing on December 1, 2017.